dmbarbour/wikilon/docs/AwelonLang.md

 Awelon doesn't specify a type description language, but we're free to use strings or data structures.
 Static analysis tools should recognize de-facto standards by ad-hoc means, such as a version comment within the type description.

 *Aside:* Type descriptions related to words can generally be moved outside of mainline code, into auxiliary definitions.
 But it's better to use annotations even within these auxiliary definitions, to avoid relying on naming conventions.
 E.g. `foo_type = [[foo][type description](type)]`.

+### Substructural Types

+[Substructural types](https://en.wikipedia.org/wiki/Substructural_type_system) allow us to reason about protocols and life cycles, and also help enforce optimizations such as in-place updates.
+Unfortunately, expressing substructural types (e.g. recursive types) is non-trivial, so shall rely on rich *Sophisticated Types* declarations.

+Potential use of substructural types will have a significant impact on algorithms, especially regarding generic code surrounding data structures such as lists and trees.
+For example, instead of taking the "head" of a list and dropping the rest, we're more likely to split the head and tail and return both.
+The [Huet zipper](https://en.wikipedia.org/wiki/Zipper_%28data_structure%29) data structure is useful for processing lists and trees.
+It's better to consider substructural types early on to develop a linearity-friendly codebase.

+*Note:* Initially, I proposed annotations `(nc)` and `(nd)` to mark values with substructural attributes.
+This is easy to express and enforce.
+Unfortunately, it composes awkwardly and hinders various use cases where we want to control copying only within scope of another computation.
+So I now would propose to mark parameters with substructural attributes.

 ## Editable Views